asiaellis5/Birthday/README.md

 ### How To Run

+First clone this repo.

-To install all the dependencies, run:
+Then install all the dependencies, run:

 ```
 bundle install